UPS driver charged with OUI after crashing delivery truck in Brunswick

 Click here for updates on this story

-BRUNSWICK, Maine (WMTV) -- A UPS driver has been charged with operating under the influence after crashing his delivery truck on Route 1 near Cooks Corner in Brunswick Wednesday evening.
+BRUNSWICK, Maine (WMTW) -- A UPS driver has been charged with operating under the influence after crashing his delivery truck on Route 1 near Cooks Corner in Brunswick Wednesday evening.

 Police said the truck hit the guardrail, skipped over it and hit the fence on the other side of the walking path that is next to the highway.